AndrewAWhite/blog/site/content/posts/copycontent.md

 ---
-title: "Hello Hugo! copy copy"
+title: "Not a Blog, but example hugo"
 description: "Saying 'Hello' from Hugo again and again"
 date: "2015-09-10"
 year: "2015"